Caesium: Isotopes

+Although it has a large nuclear spin (7/2+), nuclear magnetic resonance can use the stable ^{133}Cs isotope.

 Occurrence

 Caesium is a relatively rare element, estimated to average 3 parts per million in the Earth's crust.
-It is the 45th most abundant element and the 36th among the metals.
-Nevertheless, it is more abundant than such elements as antimony, cadmium, tin, and tungsten, and two orders of magnitude more abundant than mercury and silver; it is 3.3% as abundant as rubidium, with which it is closely associated, chemically.
+It is the 45th most abundant element and 36th among the metals.
+Caesium is 30 times less abundant than rubidium, with which it is closely associated, chemically.

 Due to its large ionic radius, caesium is one of the "incompatible elements".
 During magma crystallization, caesium is concentrated in the liquid phase and crystallizes last.
 Therefore, the largest deposits of caesium are zone pegmatite ore bodies formed by this enrichment process.
 Because caesium does not substitute for potassium as readily as rubidium does, the alkali evaporite minerals sylvite (KCl) and carnallite (KMgCl_{3}·6H_{2}O) may contain only 0.002% caesium.
 Consequently, caesium is found in few minerals.
 Percentage amounts of caesium may be found in beryl (Be_{3}Al_{2}(SiO_{3})_{6}) and avogadrite ((K,Cs)BF_{4}), up to 15 wt% Cs2O in the closely related mineral pezzottaite (Cs(Be_{2}Li)Al_{2}Si_{6}O_{18}), up to 8.4 wt% Cs2O in the rare mineral londonite ((Cs,K)Al_{4}Be_{4}(B,Be)_{12}O_{28}), and less in the more widespread rhodizite.
 The only economically important ore for caesium is pollucite Cs(AlSi_{2}O_{6}), which is found in a few places around the world in zoned pegmatites, associated with the more commercially important lithium minerals, lepidolite and petalite.
 Within the pegmatites, the large grain size and the strong separation of the minerals results in high-grade ore for mining.

 The world's most significant and richest known source of caesium is the Tanco Mine at Bernic Lake in Manitoba, Canada, estimated to contain 350,000 metric tons of pollucite ore, representing more than two-thirds of the world's reserve base.
 Although the stoichiometric content of caesium in pollucite is 42.6%, pure pollucite samples from this deposit contain only about 34% caesium, while the average content is 24 wt%.
 Commercial pollucite contains more than 19% caesium.
 The Bikita pegmatite deposit in Zimbabwe is mined for its petalite, but it also contains a significant amount of pollucite.
 Another notable source of pollucite is in the Karibib Desert, Namibia.
 At the present rate of world mine production of 5 to 10 metric tons per year, reserves will last for thousands of years.